EmergentProperly/Volca-Sync-Divider/README.md

 To expand on the project, an extra toggle switch or momentary switch/button could be added for switching between different pulse frequencies.

 Two LEDs provide a visual aid for timing.
-NOTE: Triggering play on the Volca(s), when both LEDs flash together, ensures all volcas will sync.
+Triggering play on the Volca(s), when both LEDs flash together, ensures all volcas will sync.
 The default code has both LEDs ON every 8 pulses.
 Slave Volcas will trigger on the slower, divided steps.

 See troubleshooting section below if your Volcas are syncing unpredictably.